 The vinaigrette can just as easily be used as a sauce.
 Drizzle a little on top of a grilled steak, pork or chicken.
 Or even use as a dip for your favorite crusty bread.

-- 1 to 2 tbsp Honey or Sugar (depending on the sweetness of your balsamic)
+- 1 to 2 tablespoon Honey or Sugar (depending on the sweetness of your balsamic)

 The Jar Shake Method